tuhinjubcse/VisualMetaphors/README.md

 Our data for this project is available for download from the following link:
 - [Dataset on Zenodo](https://zenodo.org/record/8011133)

+Code to create the visual elaboration is in
+  - fewshotprompt.py

 ## Contact
 Feel free to contact us via email: